Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ### How to install ?
 Simply go to the Chrome Web Store and click on the install button : [click here](https://chrome.google.com/webstore/detail/save-my-phind/agklnagmfeooogcppjccdnoallkhgkod)

-You can also follow these steps to install it manually:
+You can also install it manually following these steps:
 1. Download the latest version : on GitHub, click on Releases (in the right side menu), go on the latest version and download the `save-my-phind_x.y.z.crx` file.
 2. Go on chrome://extensions (or \[yourChromiumBasedBrowser]://extensions), then drag and drop the .crx file on the page.
 3. Click on "Add extension" in the appearing popup window.